Skip to main content

 s.Close()

-Each forked session shares the cookie jar and the TLS ticket cache (so all 8 workers get 0-RTT on the first request) but keeps its own connection state.
-Basically 8 browser tabs sharing one profile.
+Each forked session shares the cookie jar and the TLS ticket cache, so all 8 workers get 0-RTT on their first request, but each keeps its own connection state.
+The shape is 8 browser tabs sharing one profile.